benjaminmayo/merchantkit/README.md

 ## Merchant Delegate

 You can provide a delegate to the `Merchant` object when instantiated (e.g. `Merchant(configuration: .default, delegate: self)`).
 This delegate provides an opportunity to respond to state change events at an app-level.
-The delegate has two methods:
+The `MerchantDelegate` protocol declares two methods:

 ```swift
 func merchant(_ merchant: Merchant, didChangeStatesFor products: Set<Product>) {